ldom/test/README.md

 - Does the solution run locally based on the provided instructions?
 - Does the solution make good use of tools/frameworks/libraries/APIs?
 - Does the implementation follow established best practices (design patterns, language usage, code formatting, etc..)?
-- Does the implementation use a sound design?
-What is the efficiency of the design?
-What happens at scale?
-- Does the solution go above/beyond from a visual/UI perspective?
-Is it nice to look at or does it make the eyes bleed?

 Happy coding!